Haiti's new 'consensus' government fails to satisfy opposition

 Martelly's decision to keep the ministers of education and public health in their posts was, however, likely to be applauded by international donors who have praised them.

-The new ministers and secretaries of state were sworn in on Monday afternoon, except for Alexandre who was mysteriously not present at the official ceremony attended by the diplomatic corps.
+The 18 ministers and 16 secretaries of state will be sworn in on Monday afternoon, Martelly said.

 In his speech on Friday, Martelly urged anti-government demonstrators to keep street protests peaceful as he tries to steer the country towards new elections.
 He also pledged he would not try to change the constitution to seek a second term.